flashwing-04/showtime-website-project-archive/content/ss21/master/m6-migrate-the-imimap-to-mevn/_index.md

 # Properties for displaying the project in the project list
 card_image = "imimap_logo.png"
 card_description = "IMI-Internships - hard to find and tedious to administrate?
 The IMI-Map is here to help!
-The almost 8-years-old web application, which supports students with finding an internship and the internship officer with the administration of the internships, has made another big step to even better accommodate for these tasks and the newly digitalized processes that were developed during the COVID19-Pandemic."
+The almost 8-year-old web application, which supports students with finding an internship and the internship officer with the administration of the internships, has made another big step to even better accommodate for these tasks and the newly digitalized processes that were developed during the COVID-19 pandemic."

 # These properties may be removed if you don't need them